satnam6502/learning-hol/demorgans_theorem/README.md

    : proofs
 ```

-To help establish the equivalence of `DM1` and `DM2` lets using a simplification tactic:
+To help establish the equivalence of `DM1` and `DM2` let's use a simplification tactic:

 ```
 simp[FUN_EQ_THM]
 ```

-by issuing `m-h e` which yields a goal which appropriately wires up the arguments of the `DM1` and `DM2` definitions:
+by highlighting this text and then issuing `m-h e` which yields a goal which appropriately wires up the arguments of the `DM1` and `DM2` definitions:

 ```
 1 subgoal: